soffes/blog/posts/2011-05-14-four-years.markdown

 ### Instead

-*Today would have been my graduation day if I had stayed*, but instead of graduating, I did some other stuff.
+==Today would have been my graduation day if I had stayed==, but instead of graduating, I did some other stuff.
 I'll give a brief summary of what I did.
 I'm going to include personal stuff as well as work related stuff since life is much more than just work.

 #### 2007